P4 Search configuration reference

 empty |

-The name of the cloud storage bucket or container where the large audio files will be stored.
+The name of the cloud storage bucket or container where the large audio files are stored.
 This is only available for AmazonTranscribeModel. |

 Automatic cloud processing timeout |